Kfirco12/Mifalot/README.md

 # Mifalot Education and Society Enterprises Project

+Mifalot  is the largest organization in the Middle East that uses sports as a platform for social change.
+Our educational programs are designed to stimulate individual sports self-actualization and community outreach by teaching social values ​​and life skills.
+We attune each program to the specific needs of the program's members.

+Mifalot was founded in 1997 by the former owners of Hapoel Tel Aviv FC.
+Mifalot runs activities all around the globe with a large direct impact in Israel.
+In Israel, we operate Hundreds of social projects throughout 250 towns and villages across the country.
+Mifalot annually touches the lives of over 30,000 children and Adolescents.
+So far some 250,000 participants have graduated from our programs.

 We develope a web application for Mifalot's managment.</br>
 The main goal - Increasing the documentation and the communication between the coaches and the managment.